-With 9 calories per gramme, fat is the food with the highest caloric density.
+With 9 calories per gram, fat is the food with the highest caloric density.
 That is twice as many calories as those from carbohydrates and protein.
 Therefore, fat keeps you satisfied for a longer period of time.
 To keep you fed and prepared for action, these energy bites are made with a lot of fat and a small bit of protein.
-There are 4.5 grammes of fat in each energy ball.
+There are 4.5 grams of fat in each energy ball.

 Nut Butter Alternatives

 Want to avoid using almond butter?
 Any nut butter in the recipe can be used as a substitute.
-The best tasting nut butters are those made from macadamia, cashew, sunflower, and pili nuts because they have mellower flavours than peanut butter.
+The best tasting nut butters are those made from macadamia, cashew, sunflower, and pili nuts because they have mellower flavors than peanut butter.

 Keto Ball Container